Senths02/portfolio/src/content/watch-party-data.md

 <br>

-By saving someone as a contact, user's were essentially creating a connection between their Pod's.
+By saving someone as a contact, users were essentially creating a connection between their Pod's.

 >I used the pill shape, which I introduced in previous screens, to represent a Pod.
 This time, I explored a more discrete style with potential interaction.